amberbiology/scribl/paper/paper.md

 `scribl` is also not intended to be a replacement for biological graph databases such as [Reactome](https://reactome.org) [@gillespie_reactome_2022].
-The Reactome database is actually based upon the same graph database engine that is the current default supported by scribl, so `scribl` could actually help facilitate the curation of biological pathways from newly-published literature, in a format that is ready for graph data repositories like Reactome.
+The Reactome database is actually based upon the same Neo4j graph database engine supported by scribl, so `scribl` could actually help facilitate the curation of biological pathways from newly-published literature, in a format that is ready for graph data repositories like Reactome.

 # Availability